mlr-org/mlr3fda/README.md

 #> 6:    40 female 0.4873356 0.4969408
 ```

-This can be combined with a `Lerner` into a `GraphLearner` that first
+This can be combined with a `Learner` into a `GraphLearner` that first
 extracts features and then trains a model.

 ``` r